chris-bentley-git/chris-bentley-git/README.md

 ## Hello, World! 👋

-I'm a passionate web developer focused on crafting clean and user-friendly experiences.
+I'm a web developer focused on crafting clean and user-friendly experiences.
 With a foundation in front-end development, I'm now immersed in the world of back-end technologies.

 🔭 **Currently:** Exploring the depths of back-end development.